 You’ll need a paper cutter; I have the older version of this one.

 If you do not wish to make the envelopes and would like to include whole seed packets, try this option: cut the square design off the printable, wrap a strip of paper around the seed packet and connect the two sides, then glue the design onto the front side of the strip!
 You can add “To” and “From” on the back strap!

 If you love gardening, check out this inexpensive seed starter idea!!

 You might also like these Miracle Grow Gro-Ables (stick a label on them and give them as gifts!).

 You’re pretty radish!

-You can purchase the full 26-design in full color or coloring page style in the Arts & Crackers store or on Gumroad.
-Prices on Gumroad are slightly higher than my site to cover fees.
+You can purchase the full 26-design in full color or coloring page style on Gumroad.
 Look below for a free sample set.
 Be sure to read the printables terms and conditions for download terms.

 Download Your Free Seed Packet Envelopes Sample

 Download Your Free Seed Packet Valentines Sample

 Download Your Free Seed Match Game